dmarinhoDKR/dmarinhoDKR/README.md

 I like building software that solves real problems and helps people in practical ways.
 Most of my work so far has involved Python, APIs, data-driven features, and cross-platform applications.
 - Gym and gaming are my hobbies
-- Interested in fullstack, data, ML, cybersecurity, and software development
+- Interested in fullstack, data, MySQL, cybersecurity, and software development
 - Open to internships and junior roles

 ---